tstandley/freeze_dried_data/README.md

   new_dataset['test_key'] = 'test_val'
 # file is automatically closed and written out at the end of the with block.

 # opens the FDD file for reading.
-If the file does not exist an error is thrown.
+If the file does not exist, an error is thrown.
-# without the read_only=True parameter, an empty file is created if the file
+# without the `read_only=True` parameter, an empty file is created if the file
 # does not exist, and the empty file is opened for writing.
 with FDD('new dataset.fdd', read_only=True) as new_dataset:
   print(new_dataset['test_key']) # prints "test_val"